venu0245/ansible/intro.md

 * ansible all -m ping -o

 #### Ansible modules
-* modules are nothing but set of command and set of task
+* modules are nothing but set of commands or set of task

 * modules:
  ```